 - Sokanu - occupational information and videos:

 - Family Physician

-- Specialist Physicians: Cardiologist, Pediatrician, Surgeon, Internist, Oncologist, Radiologist, Ophthalmologist, Immunologist, Plastic Surgeon, Orthopedic Surgeon, Cardiothoracic Surgeon, Hospitalist, Dermatologist, Anesthesiologist, Gynecologist, Neurosurgeon, Pulmonologist, Otolaryngologist, Gastroenterologist, Urologist, Pathologist
+- Specialists: Cardiologist, Pediatrician, Surgeon, Internist, Oncologist, Radiologist, Ophthalmologist, Immunologist, Plastic Surgeon, Orthopedic Surgeon, Cardiothoracic Surgeon, Hospitalist, Dermatologist, Anesthesiologist, Gynecologist, Neurosurgeon, Pulmonologist, Otolaryngologist, Gastroenterologist, Urologist, Pathologist

 - Discover your Future in Healthcare: Health Researcher (video) - University of Manitoba

 The Academic Calendar & Catalogue outlines program admission and course requirements.
 Use the left menu to navigate to a specific faculty and program.
 To determine which degree path suits your unique occupational goals, speak with a Career Consultant.
 For support with course registration and academic issues, speak with an Academic Advisor.